 - lines on the throat (‘turkey neck’).

 A very fine needle is used to inject the botulinum toxin type A into selected facial muscles.
 Discomfort is minimal and brief.
-Most people describe it as an ant-bite sting for a few seconds.
+Most people describe it as an ant-bite sting lasting a few seconds.
 The wrinkle-smoothing effects of the injection may last for up to six months.

 Things to consider with cosmetic injectables

 - Choose and consult a registered medical practitioner in person and ask them about their training and experience in performing the procedure.

 - Inform yourself fully of the possible risks, side effects and complications of the procedure.

-- Think carefully about your expectations.
+- Be honest about your expectations.
 Cosmetic treatment may improve your appearance and self-confidence, but it won’t necessarily deliver your ‘ideal’ body image or change your life.

-- Think about the impact on your financial situation, as cosmetic treatment does not usually qualify for rebates from Medicare or private health insurance companies.
+- Think about your financial situation, as cosmetic treatment does not usually qualify for rebates from Medicare or private health insurance companies.

-- Make sure that the clinic you go to has a ‘cooling off’ period after attending your first consultation.
-This will give you time to think about your decisions.
+- Make sure that the clinic you go to has a ‘cooling off’ period after attending your first consultation to give you time to take in the information.